 All my reading and research has led me to conclude that we are hurtling towards a point where two unstoppable trains are on course to collide.

 So much of what is happening is wonderful.
-Work is well underway that will give people back their sight and new limbs.
-There are new techniques in diagnosis, work to create blood and organs for those that need them and within my lifetime, there will very likely be a cure for cancer.
+There are new techniques, protein folding, vaccine and medicine, advances in the speed and accuracy of diagnosis, work to create blood and organs for those that need them, to restore sight, mobility, and communication with people locked into their bodies, and within my lifetime, there will very likely be a cure for cancer.
 One would hope the extraordinary revolution in medicine that is underway will rise to meet the looming threat of antibiotic-resistant super-bugs that over-consumption of antibiotics has led us to.

-Much of what is happening is almost magical, and in general, I am a techno-optimist.
-But not everyone feels the same way.
-Recently there has been a lot of focus on the potential threat of artificial intelligence, as high profile figures in the world of technology including Bill Gates and Elon Musk have voiced concerns about the possibility that we may invent an intelligence that supersedes us.
+Recently, there has been a lot of focus on the potential threat of artificial intelligence, as high-profile figures in the world of technology, including Bill Gates and Elon Musk, have voiced concerns about the possibility that we may invent an intelligence that supersedes us.
+Mustafa Suleyman’s book The Coming Wave describes the seamingly uncontainable rise of generative AI and synthetic biology.

 Former Manhattan Project physicists founded the Bulletin of Atomic Scientists after the atomic bombings of Hiroshima and Nagasaki.
 It was initially founded to track the level of threat to humanity by nuclear weapons, symbolised by its famous Doomsday Clock.
 In the seventy years, since the threat from nuclear weapons has never completely receded.
 Still, the bulletin has widened its remit to include other existential threats, now including biotechnology, emerging technology and climate change.
-The clock is currently set to two and a half minutes to midnight, the closest it has been since 1984 and the peak of the cold war.
+The clock is currently set to 90 seconds to midnight, the closest it has been since 1984 and the peak of the cold war.
+Since I wrote the Boy Who Fell from the Sky, Russian has invaded the Ukraine and the world seems an even less stable place, as nationalism has risen in the US, the UK and across Europe.

 To me, the advance of technology is the inevitable full expression of humanity.
 It is making us more human, not as many people argue, less so.
 It is all the more tragic that just as we begin to flourish as a species finally, all this is under threat.

-So the second big train is climate change.
 I have watched the debate on climate change for many years, and it finally feels like the subject is getting the media and political attention it deserves, albeit without much concrete action.
 There is little doubt now that we will blow our carbon budget and continue to burn fossil fuels and increase global temperatures over the coming decades.
 The most pessimistic scientists already argue that we have already passed the tipping point.
 There is an unprecedented scientific consensus that climate change is happening and that it is human-made.
-There is a more varied opinion about when the worst effects will start to kick in.

 The relatively conservative Cambridge Centre for Existential Risk says, “a rise of more than 4°C appears to be as likely as not by 2050… a rise of 7°C more likely than not during the course of the 22nd century… A rise of more than 10°C over the next few centuries cannot be ruled out.”
 The report continues, “In future, climatic conditions could exceed potentially lethal limits of heat stress even for individuals resting in the shade.”

-Many people argue that humans have survived massive climate change before and that technology will save us.
-Although our species has existed through periods of dramatic climatic change, we were almost wiped from the face of the earth on at least one occasion.
-Human civilisation is only 10,000 years old, and it arose in a period of climatic stability.
-In the overpopulated world we live in, it is hard to imagine civilisation surviving the massive resource stress scientists are predicting will happen over the next hundred years.
-What is more, humans and mammals are not biologically capable of adapting to the kind of heat rise; we are likely to see by the end of this century, or early next.
+Some argue that humans have survived massive climate change events before and that technology will save us.
+Although our species has existed through periods of dramatic climatic change, we were almost wiped from the earth on at least one occasion.
+Human civilisation is only 10,000 years old and arose during climatic stability.
+In our overpopulated world, it is hard to imagine civilisation as we understand it surviving the massive resource stress scientists predict will happen over the next hundred years.
+Moreover, humans and mammals are not biologically capable of adapting to the rise in heat we will likely see by the end of this century or early next.

 In his book Earthmasters: The Dawn of the Age of Climate Engineering, Clive Hamilton catalogues the list of technologies that are meant to save us from this happening – including geoengineering – sucking carbon, regulating sunlight with solar shields, debunking their feasibility one by one.
 He writes, “There is something increasingly desperate about placing more faith in technological cleverness when it is the unrelenting desire to command the natural world that has brought us to this place.”